THE CONSTITUTION OF THE STAFFORDSHIRE AND STOKE-ON-TRENT ADULT SAFEGUARDING PARTNERSHIP BOARD

 Our vision recognises that safeguarding adults is about the development of a culture that promotes good practice and continuous improvement within services, raises public awareness that safeguarding is everyone’s responsibility, responds effectively and swiftly when abuse or neglect has been alleged or occurs, seeks to learn when things have gone wrong, is sensitive to the issues of cultural diversity and puts the person at the center of planning to meet support needs to ensure they are safe in their homes and communities.

-‘the objective of a SAB is to help and protect adults in its area by coordinating and ensuring the effectiveness of what each of its members does’.
+The Care Act 2014 states that the ‘objective of a SAB is to help and protect adults in its area by coordinating and ensuring the effectiveness of what each of its members does’.

 The Care Act 2014 states that the Board must:

-• Publish a 3-year strategic plan that sets out how it will meet its main objectives and what the members will do to achieve this.
+- Publish a 3-year strategic plan that sets out how it will meet its main objectives and what the members will do to achieve this.
 The Plan will be subject to annual review to check relevance and focus and will be developed following consultation with local Healthwatch organisations.
 Healthwatch will support the SSASPB by providing the views of the Public with reference to voiced Adult Safeguarding priorities.
 The plan should be evidence based and make use of all available evidence and intelligence from partners to form and develop its plan;

-• Publish an annual report detailing what the SSASPB has done during the year to achieve its main objective and implement its strategic plan, and what each member has done to implement the strategy as well as detailing the findings of any Safeguarding Adult Reviews and subsequent action;
+- Publish an annual report detailing what the SSASPB has done during the year to achieve its main objective and implement its strategic plan, and what each member has done to implement the strategy as well as detailing the findings of any Safeguarding Adult Reviews and subsequent action;

-• Conduct any Safeguarding Adult Reviews in accordance with Section 44 of the Care Act 2014.
+- Conduct any Safeguarding Adult Reviews in accordance with Section 44 of the Care Act 2014.

 Other key duties include, to:

-• identify the role, responsibility, authority and accountability with regard to the action each agency and professional group should take to ensure the protection of adults
+- identify the role, responsibility, authority and accountability with regard to the action each agency and professional group should take to ensure the protection of adults

-• establish ways of analysing and interrogating data on safeguarding notifications that increase the SAB’s understanding of prevalence of abuse and neglect locally that builds up a picture over time
+- establish ways of analysing and interrogating data on safeguarding notifications that increase the SAB’s understanding of prevalence of abuse and neglect locally that builds up a picture over time

-• establish how it will hold partners to account and gain assurance of the effectiveness of its arrangements
+- establish how it will hold partners to account and gain assurance of the effectiveness of its arrangements

-• determine its arrangements for peer review and self-audit
+- determine its arrangements for peer review and self-audit

-• establish mechanisms for developing policies and strategies for protecting adults which should be formulated, not only in collaboration and consultation with all relevant agencies but also take account of the views of adults who have needs for care and support, their families, advocates and carer representatives
+- establish mechanisms for developing policies and strategies for protecting adults which should be formulated, not only in collaboration and consultation with all relevant agencies but also take account of the views of adults who have needs for care and support, their families, advocates and carer representatives

-• develop preventative strategies that aim to reduce instances of abuse and neglect in its area
+- develop preventative strategies that aim to reduce instances of abuse and neglect in its area

-• identify types of circumstances giving grounds for concern and when they should be considered as a referral to the local authority as an enquiry
+- identify types of circumstances giving grounds for concern and when they should be considered as a referral to the local authority as an enquiry

-• formulate guidance about the arrangements for managing adult safeguarding, and dealing with complaints, grievances and professional and administrative malpractice in relation to safeguarding adults
+- formulate guidance about the arrangements for managing adult safeguarding, and dealing with complaints, grievances and professional and administrative malpractice in relation to safeguarding adults

-• develop strategies to deal with the impact of issues of race, ethnicity, religion, gender and gender orientation, sexual orientation, age, disadvantage and disability on abuse and neglect
+- develop strategies to deal with the impact of issues of race, ethnicity, religion, gender and gender orientation, sexual orientation, age, disadvantage and disability on abuse and neglect

-• balance the requirements of confidentiality with the consideration that, to protect adults, it may be necessary to share information on a ‘need-to-know basis’
+- balance the requirements of confidentiality with the consideration that, to protect adults, it may be necessary to share information on a ‘need-to-know basis’

-• identify mechanisms for monitoring and reviewing the implementation and impact of policy and training
+- identify mechanisms for monitoring and reviewing the implementation and impact of policy and training

-• carry out safeguarding adult reviews and determine any publication arrangements;
+- carry out safeguarding adult reviews and determine any publication arrangements;

-• produce a strategic plan and an annual report
+- produce a strategic plan and an annual report

-• evidence how SAB members have challenged one another and held other boards to account
+- evidence how SAB members have challenged one another and held other boards to account

-• promote multi-agency training and consider any specialist training that may be required.
-Consider any scope to jointly commission some training with other partnerships, such as the Community Safety Partnership
+- promote multi-agency training and consider any specialist training that may be required.
+Consider any scope to jointly commission some training with other partnerships, such as the Community Safety Partnership.

 The Independent Chair must be of sufficient stature and authority to undertake the role and will be selected following involvement with and agreement of multi-agency partners.
 The appointed Chair will have access to training to support them in their role.